Different Types of Brushes and Mops used in Housekeeping

 Impregnated mop sweepers

-These mops consist of a double-hinged frame and are thus called 'V-sweepers' Also Knows as Scissor action sweepers.
+These mops consist of a double-hinged frame and are thus called ‘V-sweepers’ Also Known as scissors action sweepers.
 The mops can be pre-impregnated or may require impregnation before each use.
-Following impregnation, sufficient time must be allowed for the mineral oil to cure the fibres; else the mop will leave a film of oil on the cleaned surface due to improper curing.
+Following impregnation, sufficient time must be allowed for the mineral oil to cure the fibers; otherwise, the mop will leave a film of oil on the cleaned surface due to improper curing.

 Static mops

-These mops consist of acrylic, nylon or polyester strands fixed to a backing stretched over a metal frame.
-When in use, the fringes splay out to form a large surface area, holding dust by means of a static charge that builds up on the fringe.
+These mops consist of acrylic, nylon, or polyester strands fixed to a backing stretched over a metal frame.
+When in use, the fringes splay out to form a large surface area, holding dust using a static charge that builds up on the fringe.
 Static mops are more easily maintained than impregnated mops.

 Disposable mops